 Platelet Rich Plasma (PRP) is taken from a patient’s blood sample, then injected into the scalp in the affected areas.
 PRP contains platelets that release growth factors to start cellular regeneration of the hair follicles, increase blood supply and enhance follicle cell proliferation.
 The result is natural hair growth that is stimulated to produce stronger, healthier, hair follicles.

+We use the U225 Intradermal Injection Gun which allows for consistent and even distribution of injections and is more comfortable than manual injections.
 PRP treatments, on their own, or in association with medications, are indicated in the treatment of androgenetic alopecia and alopecia areata.

 Androgenetic alopecia is also referred to as male pattern balding and female pattern hair loss.
 Alopecia areata is an autoimmune condition;